craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

 "update updater.cmd"
 	to update updater (including doc, change to auto update updater now) "update and run OBS-AMD.cmd"
-	for AMD CPU, higher performance (use only when dectection error. lower performance to Intel CPU, use "update and run OBS-INTEL.cmd")
+	for AMD CPU, higher performance (use only when CPU-specific version can't detect your CPU. lower performance to Intel CPU, use "update and run OBS-INTEL.cmd")
 "update OBS -Dev.cmd"
 	update OBS Dev (don't use if you are not pro. test only, not always lastest/stable)